Blockdaemon/bpm-cli/README.md

   bm0lmirmvbaj4is78gtg | running | polkadot |       0
 ```

-To remove the blockchain client, run:
+To stop the node run:

 ```bash
 bpm stop polkadot bm0lmirmvbaj4is78gtg